Joesephats/Joesephats.github.io/PlayerStateMachine.md

     state "Jump Attack" as Jump_Attack
     state "Dash Attack" as Dash_Attack
 ```

-The player has multiple states that control the player's animation and velocity.

 The player can transition freely between idle, walking, running, and jumping.
 ```mermaid
 stateDiagram-v2